BZKrisztian/Vizsgaremek_Frontend/src/documents/Milestones.md

 	- Keep sql dump file up to date

 PRIMARY:
-	- Full responsivity! (its gonna be me i think...)
-	- Mobile app/port?? (may the divines above have mercy on me...)
-	- Switch from http to https?
-(I dont even know how...)

-	- 2D array to view user's tasklists on overseer table??( 3D to view tasks?? )
+	- {{ SCRAPPED }} 2D array to view user's tasklists on overseer table??( 3D to view tasks?? )
 		- IF implemented: how to ensure it does not bloat the page in case we have too many users

 SECONDARY:
-	- configure the datepicker's overlay to not be behind the modal dialog component when it pops up
+	- {{ Files given and more or less in place, FINISH }} Hungarian language support ( finish making the files / implement when all features are set )
+	- Fix language setting to work on refresh
-	- ability to choose wallpaper (homepage/overseer only, set only to local session for now, dont save setting to backend)
+	- {{ SCRAPPED }} ability to choose wallpaper (homepage/overseer only, set only to local session for now, dont save setting to backend)
-	- Hungarian language support ( finish making the files / implement when all features are set )
-	- include update date for users at the overseer page